Log in to share your opinion with ClassNotes and add it to your favorites.

 Arpeggiated chords in the lower register.
 This means the notes underneath the melody smoothly roll up and down.

-LISTEN.
 Have students use the listening chart to see if they hear the three main characteristics of a nocturne.
 Some nocturnes might only have one or two of these characteristics.
-Videos for each piece are below the chart.
+Videos for each piece are below.
+Choose as many from the list as desired.

 YourClassical is a public media organization and your support makes it possible.